njordhov/cococare/README.md

 ### Configuring Messenger

+#### Under *Products*

-- Under *Products* on the sidebar, add **Messenger** as product.
+- add **Messenger** as product.

+#### Under *Token Generation*

-- Under *Token Generation* select the created facebook page.
+- select the created facebook page.
 - Add the new access token as an environment var for the server:

     heroku config:set FACEBOOK_ACCESS_TOKEN=xxxxxx

+#### Under *Webhooks*

+- First make sure your app is installed on heroku and up running, as the webhook on the server will be accessed by facebook to verify it.
+- Configure the facebook webhook *Callback Url* to point to `https://appname.herokuapp.com/fbme/webhook` where `appname` is the name of your app on heroku.
+- If the webhook fails to be accepted by facebook, troubleshoot as needed.
+- Set the facebook verify token to a complex string of your choice.
+- Set the facebook verify token var on the server to a string of your choice by executing in the terminal:

+    heroku config:set FACEBOOK_VERIFY_TOKEN="some secret text"

-- Under *Webhooks* edit the events to enable "messages" only.
+- edit the subscription fields to enable "messages" only.
+- Verify and save the Webhooks dialog.
-- Select the page as subscriber to webhook events.
+- Select your page as subscriber to webhook events.

+#### Under *Built-in NLP*

 - Enable *Built-in NLP* which provides language analysis from [wit.ai](https://wit.ai)

+#### Under *App Review*

-- Under *App Review* Select `pages_messaging` and `pages_messaging_subscriptions` then submit for review.
-Note: You may have to update the facebook page as requested.
+- Select `pages_messaging` and `pages_messaging_subscriptions` then submit for review.
+- Note: You may have to update the facebook page as requested.

 ### Configuring the Messenger Webhook

+- Select *WebHooks* on the drawer or:
 - Add a [webhook](https://developers.facebook.com/docs/messenger-platform/webhook-reference) "product" to handle messages for the app.
-- Set the type of the webhook to `page`.
+- Set the type of the webhook to `page` as needed.
-- Make sure your app is installed on heroku and up running, as the webhook on the server will be accessed by facebook to verify it.
-- Set the facebook verify token var on the server to a string of your choice by executing in the terminal:

-    heroku config:set FACEBOOK_VERIFY_TOKEN="some secret text"

-- Configure the facebook webhook *Callback Url* to point to `https://appname.herokuapp.com/fbme/webhook` where `appname` is the name of your app on heroku.
-- If the webhook fails to be accepted by facebook, troubleshoot as needed.

 ### Configuring the Chat Extension